dguzenko/newdocs/docs/zoocart.md

 3. Choose the Attributes of the first Variation.
 4. Set the price, in the Price Tab, for the Variation.
 5. Set the quantity, in the Quantity Tab, for the Variation.
-6. Optionally, override the Elements value for this Variation in the Elements Tab. *This option allows to have different Images for each Variation, e.g. different T-Shirt colors*
+6. Optionally, override the Elements value for this Variation in the Elements Tab. *This option allows to have different Images for each Variation, e.g. different T-Shirt colors*.

 Each Element instance represents a Product variation, repeat the steps 3 to 6 to set them all or just the ones you need.

 ### Step 3.
-Setup the Layout
+Setup the Layouts

 1. Go to the *Joomla Administration / Components / ZOO / gearwheel tab* and click on the chosen app *(e.g. app "Product Catalog")*.
-2. Click on the chosen template layout in the specific type line *(e.g. Default: full)*.
+2. Setup *template* layouts *(e.g. Default: Full and Teaser)*.
+Click on the layout in the specific type line and assign the elements to positions.
-3. Assign the element to necessary position.
+   * **Full** layout is used for full item view
+   * **Teaser** layout is used for teaser item view on the frontpage.
+3. Setup *extension* layouts **ZOOcart: Cart and Order**.
+Click on the layout in the specific type line and assign the elements to positions.
+   * **Cart** layout is used for checkout page view.
+   * **Order** layout is used for order page view.

 For more information about layouts setup, please review the [ZOO official docs](http://yootheme.com/zoo/documentation/advanced/assign-elements-to-layout-positions).

 ### Done!